 Did Jesus say you have to ask Him into your heart to be saved?
 Do I have to say the “sinner’s prayer”?
 Do I have to ask Jesus to take control of my life and accept Him as my Saviour?
 What does that even mean?
-What does it mean to “commit” myself to the Lord?
-What are the steps involved to “being saved”?
-The church says you must first believe that Jesus is Lord.
-Then you must confess your sins and repent of them.
-Finally, you must ask Jesus into your heart or life to receive His Holy Spirit.
-But what did Jesus say?
+What does it mean to be a good Christian?
+How do I “commit” myself to the Lord?
+What are the steps involved to be saved?
+These are questions many ask and yet few seem to have really looked at to find the truth.
+So, let find out what Jesus said and what the Evangelical church says about salvation.
+Join me as we study the Bible together.

 So far, Jesus lists faith in Him that He came to save us and repentance.
 But what did He say about confession?

-No mention of confessing our sins to anyone or confessing our sins to God either.
-Jesus’ confession seems to be more along the lines of acknowledging before God and man that He is Lord and that we believe He came to save us.
-What did the apostles preach?
+In the verses above, there is no mention of confessing our sins to anyone else (like a priest) or “confessing” our sins to God either in order to be saved.
+Keeping the Scriptures in context it is clear that Jesus means acknowledging before God and man that He is Lord, and that we believe He came to save us.
+But what did the apostles preach?

-It would seem the apostles also taught the same thing as Jesus.
+The apostles also taught the same thing as Jesus.
 So does that mean we don’t have to confess our sins to be saved?
-Well, one thing we must remember about Jesus and the Apostles is that they were very Jewish.
-They did not forget nor neglect the importance of confession because confession of sins, is a very Jewish thing.
-It wasn’t mentioned because it was likely something they had all been practicing since childhood, as part of their obedience to the Law.
+Well, one thing we must remember about Jesus and the apostles is that they were very Jewish.
+As part of their commitment to the Torah, confession was something they were doing since childhood.

 So we see two different types of confession at play here.
-One is to confess (acknowledge) publicly that Jesus is Lord and that we believe He died for our sins and rose again on the third day.
-The other is to confess (acknowledge) our sins.
-The Apostle James (Jesus’ step-brother) also believed that we needed to confess our sins out loud to each other.
+One is to confess (acknowledge) publicly that Jesus is the Lord and that we believe He died for our sins and rose again on the third day.
+The other is to “confess” (acknowledge) our sins.
+The Apostle James (Jesus’ brother) believed that when we sinned against another, we needed to confess our sins to those we sinned against.

 The Apostle John agreed: